Historical Performance PracticeThe study

 Important Dates

-All the practical entrance exmination will be scheduled on Monday 8 April 2024 and will take place live at the conservatory.
+All the practical entrance exmination will be scheduled from 31 March till 11 April 2025 and will take place live at the conservatory.

 Can you still apply?

-You can still apply for the Bachelor of Music Historical Performance Practice course for the academic year 2024-2025.
+You can apply for the Bachelor of Music Historical Performance Practice course from 1 October 2024 for the academic year 2025-2026.
 Please keep in mind that applications received after 15 January can only be processed based on availability.
 It is therefore possible that the course is suddenly full.

 Prior Education